Finding the best OBD2 scanner for VW and Audi can be a challenge.

 Should I Drive with Check Engine Light On?

 If your VW is still running fine with CEL on, in general, you can continue your drive.
 You should adjust your driving style, be moderate, and don't push it to high revs.

-Pay attention to anything out of ordinary regarding how your engine works including warning lights on the dashboard.
+Pay attention to anything out of the ordinary regarding how your engine works, including warning lights on the dashboard.
 Look for smoke from exhaust, rattle or knocking from the engine bay or rising engine temperature.

 If your engine displays any of the before mentioned symptoms, you should not dive it.
 Although you may travel a short distance, drives longer than several miles are an absolute no-no.